voicegain/platform/ANNOUNCE.md

 * #1: Words that should be stop words appear in the Topic results
 * #2: Topic extraction should be case insensitive.

+NOTE: Gender estimation feature is not working starting from version 1.64.1.
+This feature will be restored in future versions.

 ### Minor release 1.64.0 is scheduled for 9/15/2022 between 1:00pm and 3:00pm CST

 This release addresses the following Transcribe App issues: